-Health Management (HM) Programs are designed for Molina Members with a confirmed diagnosis.
+Health management (HM) programs are designed for Molina Members with a confirmed diagnosis.
 Identified Members will receive targeted outreach such as educational materials, telephonic outreach or other materials to access information on their condition.
-Members can contact Molina Member Services at any time and request to be removed from the program.
+Members can contact the Molina Member Contact Center at any time and request to be removed from the program.